DIVERSITY, EQUITY AND INCLUSION

 10. Create key external partnerships to expand our impact.

-As a steward of this plan, Dean Curry is committed to increasing access to higher education.
-For Dean Curry, this effort starts by repositioning the role of the architect into what he terms the “citizen-architect.”
+As a steward of this plan, Dean Steele is committed to increasing access to higher education.
+For Dean Steele, this effort starts by repositioning the role of the architect into what he terms the “citizen-architect.”
 In the introduction to the plan, he states:

 Our school—an academic-cultural institution—must give voice to epistemological horizons of our students and faculty that are not bounded by the perceptions of the architect as removed from the broader public.
 Architects are citizens too.
 They are pillars of communities, advocates for the sensitive design of public space and urban infrastructure, and tireless advocates of better design for the 99 percent.